 It may take 2 to 4 days after you have started this medication to have a bowel movement.
-Do not increase your dose or take it more frequently than prescribed.
+Do not increase your dose or take it more often than prescribed.
 Also, do not use this medication for more than 2 weeks unless directed by your doctor.
-Tell your doctor if your condition persists or worsens.
+Tell your doctor if your condition lasts or gets worse.
 Extended use or overuse may result in dependence on laxatives and chronic constipation.
 Overuse may cause diarrhea, dehydration, and mineral imbalance (such as low sodium).

 If your doctor has directed you to use this medication, remember that your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor right away if you have excessive number of bowel movements, persistent diarrhea, severe or persistent stomach/abdominal pain, bloody stools, or rectal bleeding while using this medication.
+Tell your doctor right away if you have diarrhea that doesn't stop, stomach/abdominal pain that is severe or doesn't go away, an excessive number of bowel movements, bloody stools, or rectal bleeding while using this medication.